 I recommend that you have already beaten World of Light 100% so that you are not lacking in spirits and shops, as some important spirits are only obtainable through unlockable shops.

 Before you start adding spirits to your amiibo, you’ll need to know a few things.

-This is a guest post by Spike.
-Everything in this post is a copy-and-paste from what he sent me.
+Everything in this post is a copy-and-paste from what Spike sent me.